Broadcast Studio Sound

 Radio and TV stations require premium sound quality for broadcasting.
 Controlling the echoes within the broadcast room happens when sound panels are introduced into space.
 Once the echoes are captured and converted from the studio with the sound panels, greater clarity to original sound is restored, and a crisp broadcast signal is produced.
-The key to the soundproofing a studio, the key to maximizing the quality of your broadcast signal, is to reduce and eliminate the echo.
+The key to soundproofing a studio, the key to maximizing the quality of your broadcast signal, is to reduce and eliminate the echo.

 The goal with generating premium acoustics within your Broadcast Studio is to lower your levels of ambient echo, which in turn, will generate great clarity to the original sound and a crisp quality to the broadcast signal.
 By lowering the level of echo with sound proof walls, the room will be restored to premium sound, and instantly generate into a more user-friendly studio for your broadcasting.
 Your unwanted sound wave reflections can be captured and converted out of your studio by introducing a set of sound panels into the studio, wall or ceiling mounted.
 We will coach you along with regard to panel selection, panel thickness, panel quantities, and give you the freedom to place as you wish within your space.
-Once your sound panels are installed, the acoustics within your studio will be great.
-Control your echo.
+Once your sound panels are installed, the premium acoustics within your studio will be generated.
+Focus on controlling your echo.

 Fabric Panels are the most popular product option for a studio treatment.
 The acoustic panels combine to deliver the absorption coefficients you need to generate the intended sound values back.
 They can be flush mounted to perimeter wall or ceiling surfaces, or suspend from your ceiling as a floating “cloud”.
 Regardless of where you place the panels, the sound values will be picked up so long as you do not under treat the space.
 Use the Room Analysis button below to submit your room’s dimensions, and we will define the coverage amounts you will need based on your room size.See Fabric Panel